lino-framework/book/docs/specs/ledger.rst

-        In a journal of *purchase invoices* this should be *Credit* (not checked), because a positive invoice total should be *credited* from the supplier's account.
+        In a journal of *purchase invoices* this should be *Credit* (not checked), because a positive invoice total should be *credited* to the supplier's account.

         In a journal of *bank statements* this should be *Debit* (checked), because a positive balance change should be